Meet the Bar Show Cast

 Kathryn R. Weber

-Kathryn has been performing in the Bar Show since 2010.
-Previous roles include Justice Sotomayor ("Reflections" - 2010) and pregnant U.S. Postal Service customer ("Postman" - 2011).
+Kathryn has been performing in the Bar Show since 2010, and was the 2018 recipient of the Spear Carrier Award.
+Favorite roles include Justice Sotomayor with her fellow women on the SCOTUS, Pippa Middleton as one of the “forgotten sisters,” pregnant woman accosting the mailman about the dysfunction of the U.S. Postal Service, and various journalists rattling off as many puns as possible in 1 minute.
 Before performing in the CBA Bar Shows, she was an acting student at Chicago's Act One Studios, a performer in the University of Minnesota Law School 2003 production of "The Wizard of Fitz," and a member of the Marquette University band and choir.
 Since 2004, Kathryn has practiced immigration law with Scott D. Pollock & Associates, P.C., with a focus on family-based immigration, religious workers, removal defense, asylum, waivers, naturalization, and appeals.
 Kathryn would like to thank her husband and two sons for their support and encouragement.